How Was The Grand Canyon Made?

 The Grand Canyon Geology

 The Grand Canyon is one of the most breathtaking natural wonders in the world.
 With its massive size, stunning rock layers, and incredible depth, it's no wonder millions of visitors come each year to marvel at its beauty.
-But have you ever wondered how the Grand Canyon was made?
+But have you ever wondered how was the Grand Canyon made?
 It didn’t just appear overnight.
 The story of the Grand Canyon is a fascinating tale of time, water, and rock that stretches back millions of years.
-Let’s dive into the science behind this incredible landscape and uncover the secrets of its formation.
+Let’s dive into the science behind this incredible landscape and uncover the secrets of Grand Canyon formation.

 Towering cliffs of the grand canyon